Striga: Importance

 Maize, sorghum, and sugarcane crops affected by witchweed in the United States have an estimated value well over $20 billion.
 Furthermore, witchweed is capable of wiping out an entire crop.
-In fact, it is so prolific that in 1957 Congress allocated money in an attempt to eradicate witchweed.
+It is so prolific that in 1957 the US Congress allocated money in an attempt to eradicate witchweed.
 Because of Striga, the Animal and Plant Health Inspection Service (APHIS) of the U.S. Department of Agriculture established a research station and control methods.
-Through infestation mapping, quarantine, and control activities such as contaminated seed destruction, the acreage parasitized by witchweed has been reduced 99% since its discovery in the United States.
+Through infestation mapping, quarantine, and control activities such as contaminated seed destruction, the acreage parasitized by witchweed has been reduced by 99% since its discovery in the United States.
 APHIS has even offered cash rewards those who identify and report the weed, and encourages landowners to check their own acreage.

 Parasitizing important economic plants, witchweed is one of the most destructive pathogens in Africa.
-In fact, witchweed affects 40% of Africa's arable savanna region, resulting in up to $13 billion lost every year.
+Witchweed affects 40% of Africa's arable savanna region, resulting in up to $13 billion lost every year.
 Striga affects 40 million hectares (98,842,153 acres) of crops in sub-Saharan Africa alone.
-The witchweed infestation is so bad in parts of Africa, some farmers must relocate every few years.
+In parts of Africa, the witchweed infestation is so severe that some farmers must relocate every few years.
 The majority of crops in Africa are grown by subsistence farmers who cannot afford expensive witchweed controls, who therefore suffer much as a result of this pathogen.